Lute concerto in D major (Vivaldi)

 The Lute Concerto in D major, RV 93, is one of four works featuring the solo lute, 2 violins, and basso continuo written by Antonio Vivaldi.
-Vivaldi wrote the piece in 1730-1731, a period in which he wrote two of his other works featuring the lute: the trios for violin and lute in G minor and C major.
+Vivaldi was a prolific composer during the later era of the Baroque period (1600s-mid 1700s).
+He composed the piece in 1730–1731, a period in which he wrote two of his other works featuring the lute: the trios for violin and lute in G minor and C major.

 Analysis

 The concerto is in three movements: